 By Kelly Ng

 Associate Professor Robby Tan with his students Krzysztof Lis and Katherine Sun who took his Computer Vision and Deep Learning class.
-Image by Kelly Ng/Yale-NUS College.
+Image by Kelly Ng for Yale-NUS College.

 In recent years, the field of Artificial Intelligence (AI) has been burgeoning across many industries, and presents new possibilities in areas from smartphone applications and household gadgets to self-driving cars and robotics.
 At Yale-NUS College, there are two courses that delve into Artificial Intelligence, namely, Machine Learning, and Computer Vision and Deep Learning, offered under the Mathematical, Computational and Statistical Sciences (MCS) major.
 MCS is one of the 14 majors offered at Yale-NUS College.